 The RPS has a long tradition of supporting composers, dating back to Beethoven.
-We are only able to keep helping composers thanks to a generous family of individual donors, trusts and corporate sponsors, and initiatives such as the Susan Bradshaw Composers’ Fund.
-If you would like to help us to bring more new music to life, please click here to find out how to get involved.
-Even the smallest gesture is greatly appreciated.
+We are only able to keep helping composers thanks to a generous family of individual donors, trusts and corporate sponsors, and initiatives such as the RPS Susan Bradshaw Composers’ Fund.
+If you would like to help us to bring more new music to life, please do contact us on email@example.com.